texmacs/markdown/README.md

 * `texmacs->markdown:flavour`: one of `vanilla` or `hugo`.
 * `texmacs->markdown:paragraph-width`: either an integer or `#f`

+They can be set using the "Markdown" menu.

 ## Known issues

 This is **very brittle**.
 For instance, the converter breaks if: